roniewill/portfolio/README.md

 # PORTFOLIO SYSTEM

 ## About
-Little system for register your projects jobs an portfolio
+* System for register your projects  portfolio

 ## Stack
 * Rails 5.1.4